 Lately I’ve been experimenting with very simple flavors: a salad of arugula greens dressed with olive oil and herbs de provence; a pan-seared pork chop seasoned with only salt and pepper and finished in the oven; a roast chicken with rosemary, oregano, thyme; kale sauteed in olive oil or finished off with sesame oil.
 Easy recipes are the best, and simple flavors are elegant.

-I tend toward bold flavors: lentil stew with curry, lots of garlic, chicken andouille sausage and chard; root vegetable stew with cumin and coconut milk (sounds weird, but it works); roasted fish with some kind of spice rub.
+I tend toward bold flavors: lentil stew with curry and lots of garlic, chicken andouille sausage and chard; root vegetable stew with cumin and coconut milk (sounds weird, but it works); roasted fish with some kind of spice rub.
 But I have to tell you: sometimes just starting with a great piece of fresh organic meat, rubbing with salt and pepper, and searing or roasting allows the true flavor to come through.
 Simple is elegant and delicious.

-Pork & Potatoes
+Easy Recipe: Pork & Potatoes

 You will need:

 - Bone-in pork chop, room temperature, rubbed on both sides with sea salt and cracked pepper

 - 3 or 4 red or yukon potatoes, cut into 4 wedges each

 - Chop potatoes and toss with olive oil, oregano, thyme, (or whatever green herbs you have on hand) sea salt, pepper.
 Roast, tossing occasionally, for about 45 minutes at 400.

 - After about 30 minutes, heat a cast iron skillet coated with olive or coconut oil.